deltaepsilon/firebase-digits/README.md

 ```

 See ```demo/index.html``` or look at the code block below for a full implementation for the client side.
-If you read the explanation above and the markup/scripts below a couple of times, it will make sense in no time.
+If this seems confusing, you don't understand enough about Firebase yet.
+I have [a bunch of YouTube videos](https://www.youtube.com/playlist?list=PLdssc-pDiZ7OD78kJVp4habTynj-Etwhm) on these subjects, and the [Firebase docs](https://firebase.google.com/docs/database/web/start) are fantastic.
+Keep learning more about Firebase and reread this client-side code until it becomes clear.
+I promise it's not that complicated... once you understand basic Firebase operations.

 ```html
 <html>